section-engineering-education/engineering-education/content/articles/understanding-how-cluster-marker-works/index.md

-### Web GIS
+### Understanding how cluster markers work in web mapping using leaflet.js
- Understanding how cluster markers work in web mapping using leaflet.js, as we are all aware that Big Data is the keyword for the twenty-first century.
-It's shocking to know that only a few people understand that a large part of data is categorized as geospatial.
-Nowadays nearly all of the gadgets we used are satellite-based systems like GPS.
-Today, the simplest case of displaying data/marker on a map with an acceptable user experience may be a real challenge.
-Especially for the user, they might find it difficult to understand to analyze data at a particular zoom level.
-For instance, a platform that has Users with hundreds of markers on the map.
-When you zoom out the map, these markers all overlap and make the map appears messy and crowded.
-To improve this kind of map, it is professional to use the marker clustering method, a technique of grouping markers that are close to each other together on each zoom level.
+ This is no fact again as we are all aware that BIG DATA is the keyword of the 21st century, and it's shocking to know that only a few people understand that a large part of data is categorized as geospatial.
+Nowadays nearly all of the gadgets we use are satellite-based systems like GPS.
+Today, the simplest case of displaying data/marker on a map with an acceptable user experience may be a real challenge especially for the user, they might find it difficult to understand or to analyze data at a particular zoom level.
+For instance, a platform that has users with hundreds of markers on the map.
+When you zoom out the map, these markers all overlap and make the map appear messy and crowded.
+To improve this kind of map, it is professional to use the marker clustering method, and this is the most efficient technique of grouping markers together.

 ### Prerequisites
-To Understand this tutorial it is assumed that the reader has knowledge on the below technologies:
+To Understand this tutorial it is assumed that the reader knows the below technologies:
 - JavaScript
 - HTML/CSS
 ### Goal

 At the end of this guide, we'll build a map with clustering features, and these features include:
 - Leaflet map and its usage.
 - Leaflet Marker Cluster with beautiful animation.
 ### Getting Started